 DIACOMIT reduced clonic or tonic-clonic seizures by 84% compared with a 5.8% reduction on placebo after two months on treatment.6

-After two months of treatment, 38.7% of patients on DIACOMIT experienced no generalized clonic or tonic-clonic seizures compared with 0% on placebo.6
+Nearly 39% of patients on DIACOMIT experienced no generalized clonic or tonic-clonic seizures compared with 0% on placebo during the two-month study period.6

 STICLO France and STICLO Italy were multicenter, randomized, double-blind, placebo-controlled trials that were conducted according to similar protocols and had comparable results.1,2 Patients were 3 to less than 18 years old; had a confirmed diagnosis of Dravet syndrome; had inadequately controlled seizures on clobazam and valproate; and suffered from four or more generalized clonic or tonic-clonic seizures per month, despite optimized therapy.